matrix-org/synapse/docker/README.md

   will log sensitive information such as access tokens.
   This should not be needed unless you are a developer attempting to debug something particularly tricky.
+* `SYNAPSE_LOG_TESTING`: if set, Synapse will log additional information useful for testing.

 ## Postgres